deba-iitbh/AI_ML_LAB/Assignment-1/Readme.md

 4.2. **Re-train Model**: Use the retrieved incorrect predictions to fine-tune the model.
 Update the model weights based on the feedback.

 4.3. **Evaluate Fine-tuned Model**: Evaluate the performance of the fine-tuned model on the test set.

+## Submission

+You are expected to submit a **zipped folder** with the following files.

+1. app.py (streamlit app)
+2. model files (torch/tensorflow models)
+3. requirements.txt (packages needed to run model)
+4. Readme.md (Instructions to run code)